15 Great Pop Songs for Piano: Classics, Modern Hits and More

 The famous love song and modern wedding favorite

 Does piano music get dreamier than this timeless love song from the King of Rock and Roll?
-The melody for this classic goes all the way back to the 1700s, when the French composer Jean-Paul-Égide Martini wrote what has become one of the world's most enduring love songs, "Plaisir d'amour."
+The melody for this classic goes all the way back to the 1700s, when the Bavaria-born composer Jean-Paul-Égide Martini wrote what has become one of the world's most enduring love songs, "Plaisir d'amour."
+This song is a staple for the first dance at weddings, a great reason to start learning.

 2. The Beatles – Yesterday (1965)